madelinezday/buttondown/Framer Integration Guide.md

        <input type="radio" id="fettucine" name="tag" value="fettucine" />
       <label for="fettucine">Fettucine Alfredo</label>

-As you can see above, the input <span class="bg-gray-200 font-mono p-0.5 rounded">type</span> is “radio,” and the input <span class="bg-gray-200 font-mono p-0.5 rounded">name</span> is “tag.”
-The input <span class="bg-gray-200 font-mono p-0.5 rounded">ID</span> and input <span class="bg-gray-200 font-mono p-0.5 rounded">value</span> are customizable for your reference, and the input <span class="bg-gray-200 font-mono p-0.5 rounded">label</span> is what your new subscriber will see as part of your subscription form.
  Here’s an example of how your HTML code might look with three new tag options.

     <form
       action="